AChezick/Capstone2/README.md

 #### Numerical Features and Imputation

-The numerical features provided by MedCamp were missing from most paitents.
+The numerical features provided by MedCamp were missing for most paitents.
 For example Age, Income and Education Score had less than 2,000 value each.
-Additionally, 90% of the patients were missing all three values.
-Therefore, imputing average values onto the other 35,000 patients for any numerical feature would create colinearity.
+Given that, 94% of the patients were missing all three values; imputing average values onto the other 35,000 patients for any numerical feature would be meaningless and create colinearity.

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/attendance_catgegorical.png )